-China is becoming one of the countries with the largest adoption of Building Information Modelling: here we take a look at 3 projects implemented in China with the application of BIM technology
+China is becoming one of the countries with the most widespread levels of adoption of Building Information Modelling: 3 projects implemented in China using the BIM methodology.

-In recent years, BIM adoption has taken offacross China’s AEC industry has taken off.
+In recent years, BIM adoption has taken off across China’s AEC industry.
 Since 2016 Chinese designers and companies have integrated a high level of BIM adoption in a context of rapid building growth and industry modernization.

 In fact, a signal of China’s significant commitment to BIM is given by the percentage of organization that are now involving BIM in most of their projects and represented by 89% of architects and 108% of contractors.
 A level of growth that clearly demonstrates the added value attributed to this tool.

-The Chinese central government has shown particular interest to Building Information Modelling, above all for the efficiency it offers.
-By carefully following the overseas examples, such as United Kingdom, United States and other nations, it has emerged as a major force promoting BIM adoption in China.
-The BIM methodology is not yet mandatory, but its use is certainly encouraged.
+The Chinese central government has shown particular interest in Building Information Modelling, above all for the efficiency it can return in terms of higher efficiency and cost control.
+By carefully following the overseas examples, such as United Kingdom, United States and other nations, it has emerged as a major force promoting and adopting BIM in China.
+The BIM methodology is not yet mandatory, but using it is being strongly encouraged.

 China is a vast nation divided into large provinces.
 The construction industry and standards remain fragmented and distributed on a local basis.
 Despite that, BIM in China has been received with great enthusiasm.